 The Geminid Meteor Shower is one of the best (if not the best) meteor shower of the year.
 Geminid Meteors are bright with a (seasonally festive) greenish hue that leave long lasting dust trails in the sky.
-This year the skies will be saturated with moonlight from the 98% waning gibbous Moon.
-This will obscure all but the brightest meteors.
-Though the Geminid shower is a quite lively producing frequent bright meteors, which should outshine the copious moonlight.
-We will open the Observatory and telescopes at 6:30 p.m. with views of the night sky including the near Full Moon.
-As meteors become more frequent we will close the Observatory telescope and have everybody setup outside to watch the peak of the meteor shower.
+This year the skies are setting us up for a fantastic night of meteor watching.
+The 1% waning crescent Moon will rise just before the morning Sun, offering up a fabulous night of hundreds of meteors.
+We will open the Observatory and telescopes at 6:30 p.m. with views of the night sky including distant nebulae and galaxies.
+As meteors become more frequent we will close the Observatory 16" telescope and have everybody setup outside to watch the peak of the meteor shower.
 Grab those binoculars, throw on a coat, and join us under the beautiful dark skies at Frosty Drew Observatory for a night of shooting stars and awesome astronomy!